John Gollan: Biography

 In 1956, he became the party's General Secretary and immediately had to deal with the drop in membership following the Soviet crushing of the Hungarian Revolution.
-He held the post until 9 March 1975, when he resigned after being diagnosed with lung cancer, and died in 1977.
+He held the post until 9 March 1975, when he resigned after being diagnosed with lung cancer.

+Gollan died on 5 September 1977 in London.
+He was survived by his wife, son and daughter.
 He was cremated at Golders Green Crematorium.